jonahwilliams/compile_to_js/README.md

 ## Methodology

 ### Dart
-Used dart2js with --trust-type-anotations and -trust-primitives and minify: true.
+Used dart2js with the option `minify:true` and the command line flags `--trust-type-anotations` and `-trust-primitives`.

 ### Elm
 UglifyJS2 used with flags --compress and --mangle, since I couldn't find a minified/optimizied build in elm-make.